hanseungwook/SimSiam/README.md

 `joint-simclr-iter`: Step 1 (MI Estimation with respect to f + D) and Step 2 (SimCLR's NT-Xent loss + MI maximization with respect to f) \
 `calc-mi`: Original models of SimSiam, SimCLR, with a discriminator added to training to estimate MI (no gradients from MI estimation)
-`gram`: Experiments with Gram ratio loss and changed kernels `archive/joint-simclr-adam`: SimCLR's NT-Xent loss + MI loss via discriminator with Adam optimization dynamics (before being merged into `joint-simclr`)\
+`gram`: Experiments with Gram ratio loss and changed kernels `noise`: SimSiam with SG replaced with noise added to the leg w/o predictor `archive/joint-simclr-adam`: SimCLR's NT-Xent loss + MI loss via discriminator with Adam optimization dynamics (before being merged into `joint-simclr`)\
 `e2e-baseline`: End-to-end model only estimating the ratio (two versions, in which the two distributions are created at x and z-levels) \